-Version 2 March 14, 2011
+Shireland Collegiate Academy.
+March 2011.

 An innovative inner city Academy working with a highly diverse, challenging yet stimulating community recovers over a one year period from a major setback in its progress.
 Creative and full-hearted commitment to ICT, with SharePoint at its heart and a dedicated eLearning team able to ensure its effectiveness, plays a key role in this story.